Shaktism: Animal sacrifice

-Shaktism tradition practices animal sacrifice to revere goddesses such as Kali in many parts of India but particularly in the eastern states of India and Nepal.
+Shakti tradition practices animal sacrifice to revere goddesses such as Kali in many parts of India but particularly in the eastern and Himalayan states of India and Nepal.
 This is either an actual animal, or a vegetable or sweet dish substitute considered equivalent to the animal.
-In many cases, Shaktism devotees consider animal sacrifice distasteful, and practice alternate means of expressing devotion while respecting the views of others in their tradition.
+In many cases, Shakti devotees consider animal sacrifice distasteful, and practice alternate means of expressing devotion while respecting the views of others in their tradition.

 In Nepal, West Bengal, Odisha and Assam, animal sacrifices are performed at Shakti temples, particularly to mark the legend of goddess Durga slaying the buffalo demon.
 This involves slaying of a goat or a male water buffalo.
 Animal sacrifice is also an essential component as part of the Kaula tantra school of Shaktism.
 This practice is rare among Hindus, outside this region.

-In Bengal, animal sacrifice ritual follows the guidelines in texts such as Mahanirvana Tantra.These ritual includes selecting the animal, then a priest offers a prayer to the animal, then recites the Gayatri Mantra in its ear before killing it.
+In Bengal, the animal sacrifice ritual follows the guidelines as seen in texts such as Mahanirvana Tantra.
+This ritual includes selecting the animal, then a priest offers a prayer to the animal, then recites the Gayatri Mantra in its ear before killing it.
 The meat of the sacrificed animal is then cooked and eaten by the Shakta devotees.

 In Nepal, animal sacrifice en masse occurs during the three-day-long Gadhimai festival.
 In 2009 it was speculated that more than 250,000 animals were sacrificed during this event.

-In Odisha, during the Bali Jatra, Shaktism devotees sacrifice male goats to the goddess Samaleswari in her temple in Sambalpur, Orissa.
+In Odisha, during the Bali Jatra, Shakti devotees sacrifice male goats to the goddess Samaleswari in her temple in Sambalpur, Orissa.

 The Rajput of Rajasthan worship their weapons and horses on Navratri, and formerly offered a sacrifice of a goat to a goddess revered as Kuldevi – a practice that continues in some places.
 The ritual requires slaying of the animal with a single stroke.
 In the past this ritual was considered a rite of passage into manhood and readiness as a warrior.
 The ritual is directed by a priest.
 The Kuldevi among these Rajput communities is a warrior-pativrata guardian goddess, with local legends tracing reverence for her during Rajput-Muslim wars.

-Animal Sacrifice of a buffalo or goat, particularly during smallpox epidemics, has been practiced in parts of South India.
+Animal sacrifice of a buffalo or goat, particularly during smallpox epidemics, has been practiced in parts of South India.
 The sacrificed animal is dedicated to a goddess, and is probably related to the myth of goddess Kali in Andhra Pradesh, but in Karnataka, the typical goddess is Renuka.
 According to Alf Hiltebeitel – a professor of Religions, History and Human Sciences, these ritual animal sacrifices, with some differences, mirrors goddess - related ritual animal sacrifice found in Gilgamesh epic and in texts of Egyptian, Minoan and Greek sources.

 In the 19th century through the early 20th century, Indian laborers were shipped by the British Empire into colonial mining and plantations operations in the Indian ocean and the Caribbean regions.
-These included significant number of Shakta devotees.
+These included a significant amount of Shakta devotees.
 While instances of Shakta animal sacrifice during Kali puja in the Caribbean islands were recorded between 1850s to 1920s, these were relatively uncommon when compared to other rituals such as temple prayers, community dancing and fire walking.